syrop/syrop.github.io/_posts/2018-12-26-permissions-rxjava-and-lifecycle.markdown

 date:   2018-12-26 8:43:00 +0100
 categories: jekyll update
 ---
-This article will demonstrate how to delegate permission handling to a designated class whose instance in retrieved using dependency injection with [Kodein][kodein-di].
+This article will demonstrate how to delegate permission handling to a designated class whose instance in retrieved using dependency retrieval with [Kodein][kodein-di].

 I will show how to implement and then call a fuction that takes in a list of permissions to request.
 Each such permission will be accompanied with one action that will be called when the permission has been granted, and one that will be called whet it has been denied.

-Configuration of dependency injection with [Kodein][kodein-di] has been already described in this blog in the article called '[Testing with dependency retrieval][testing]'.
+Configuration of dependency retrieval with [Kodein][kodein-di] has been already described in this blog in the article called '[Testing with dependency retrieval][testing]'.

 Presented herein permission-handling code has been used in the project [Wiktor-Navigator][navigator].